High throughput phylogeography of tumors: how the tissue environment influences cancer evolution?

 Advances in Research

-Advances in single-cell and spatial genomics provide exciting opportunities for studying how tumors evolve in their tissue context, by lending an information-rich perspective on which cell subsets are present and how they might interact.
-However, fundamental questions, which require the knowledge of how single tumor cells are related sub-clonally, remain challenging to study through that perspective.
+Advances in single-cell and spatial genomics provide exciting opportunities for studying how tumors evolve in their tissue context.
+This technology lends an information-rich perspective on which cell subsets are present and how they might interact.
+However, fundamental questions remain challenging to study through this perspective, particularly regarding how single tumor cells are related sub-clonally.

 Key Questions